Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

 \subsection{Proof of Theorem~\ref{theo:main2}}

-The proof of Theorem~\ref{theo:main2} consists in getting rid of the pure discrete spectrum condition for the periodic Pisot sequence in Theorem~\ref{theo:main}.
-In other words, under the conditions of Theorem~\ref{theo:main2} we have to provide a substitution with purely discrete spectrum, i.e., satisfying the geometric coincidence condition.
-We need two technical lemmas.
+To prove Theorem~\ref{theo:main2}, we need to get rid of the condition on the existence of a periodic Pisot sequence with purely discrete spectrum present in Theorem~\ref{theo:main}.
+In other words, under the conditions of Theorem~\ref{theo:main2}, we have to provide an ``accelerated'' substitution with purely discrete spectrum (i.e., satisfying the geometric coincidence condition by Lemma~\ref{rem:spectrumEquiv}).
+This is the objective of Proposition~\ref{p:sigmatilde}, which, for any given unimodular Pisot matrix~$M$, provides a substitution with incidence matrix~$M^n$ (for some $n\ge 1$) having purely discrete spectrum.

+We start with two technical lemmas.
+Lemma~\ref{lem:balanced} recalls the classical connection between Pisot substitutions and balance; see Remark~\ref{rem:PeriodicPrice}.
+Moreover, Lemma~\ref{lem:word} recalls that for any given integer vector~$\bx$ with nonnegative entries, there exists a word~$w$ with uniformly bounded balance (w.r.t.\ the direction of~$\bx$) whose abelianization satisfies~$\bl(w) = \bx$.